COVID hospitalizations rise, while positive tests trend down

 But that is likely more than offset by the cessation of regular testing of asymptomatic college students, who have emptied campuses and gone home, he said.

-About 10% of the state’s COVID-19 testing is on college campuses, where the regular testing of asymptomatic students most likely would drive up the positivity rate — and so far, that hasn’t happened.
+About 10% of the state’s COVID-19 testing was on college campuses, where ending the regular testing of asymptomatic students most likely would drive up the positivity rate — and so far, that hasn’t happened.

 Sign up for CT Mirror's free daily news summary.